INTRODUCTION

 In one corner of the Royal Museum stood a dusty box that could be lifted by a child, and in this box, the entire heritage of a people who had lived for twenty centuries was stored.

-Evert took it into his head to build a thinking brain; and as we didn't have enough artists, poetry was long dead, there were no prophets, and the surgeon gave himself the task of creating the head of a brilliant thinker from salts, acids and alkalis in his laboratory.
+Evert took it into his head to build a thinking brain; and as we didn't have enough artists, poetry was long dead, there were no prophets, the surgeon gave himself the task of creating the head of a brilliant thinker from salts, acids and alkalis in his laboratory.

 The world needed new brilliant ideas, great delusions and great truths.
 Without inspiration from palaces, temples, and colossal structures, humanity suffocated like a fish at the bottom of a dried-up lake.
 Life became too insipid, and since not a single head produced anything that wasn't previously known, many agreed that Evert's attempt was reasonable and useful.

 The government ceded an old chemical plant to the scientist, where Evert worked diligently for two years on the creation of his prophet.
-On behalf of "The Southern Gazette", I once visited this plant on a day when pupils from two orphanages in light blue dress and about three dozen teachers gathered to get acquainted with the latest achievements in technology.
+On behalf of "The Southern Gazette", I once visited this plant on a day when pupils from two orphanages in light blue dress and about three dozen teachers were gathered to become acquainted with the latest achievements in technology.
 Evert was already showing signs of mental distress.
-He talked about how he was afraid of his job and was waiting in horror for the moment when consciousness and thought, breaking through a sunbeam through heavy rain clouds, would awaken in the gray mass of the artificial brain.
+He talked about how he was afraid of his job and was waiting in horror for the moment when consciousness and thought, like a sunbeam breaking through heavy rain clouds, would awaken in the gray mass of the artificial brain.
 He was afraid of their wild, spontaneous grandeur.

-"The Southern Gazette" was the first to note that Evert's "health causes concern" (No. 1273).
-I mention this fact without vanity, and only because subsequently that vapid scribbler and corrupt journalist of "The Heliopolis Herald", V.G.M., claimed, with his characteristic impudence, that it was he who first brought Evert's madness to the attention of the public.
+"The Southern Gazette" was the first to note that "Evert's health causes concern" (No. 1273).
+I mention this fact without vanity, and only because that vapid scribbler and corrupt journalist of "The Heliopolis Herald", V.G.M., subsequently claimed, with his characteristic impudence, that it was he who first brought Evert's madness to the attention of the public.
 However, now there are no newspapers, no readers, no publishers.
-I'm concluding world literature and there is no need to bring up old disputes.
+I'm ending world literature and there is no need to bring up old disputes.

 But on the other hand, fate spared one of the most remarkable people of Heliopolis, the glorious and kind King Meredith XVI.
 Portraits give the wrong impression of His Majesty's appearance.
 It's as if all the artists agreed to depict Meredith not as he is, but as he should be.
 There is nothing majestic about him, and when the king is silent, sitting in the hole where the star drove us, he could be mistaken for one of those unemployed, exhausted by hunger and constant failure, who roamed the cities of the old world by the thousands.